kartoza/global-electrification-platform/README.md

 2. and can be opened in http://localhost/

 ## To create new project
-This project setup for Somaliland.
+This project setup for GEP.
 You can fork this project and change the configuration for specific country.
 To do it:
 1. Fork this project
 2. Go to deployment/Makefile and change `PROJECT_ID`
 3. Go to deployment/.env
-4. Change `COMPOSE_PROJECT_NAME=gep-somaliland` to `COMPOSE_PROJECT_NAME=gep-country name` without space (change space with dash)
-5. Open `docker-compose.yml`.
+4. Open `docker-compose.yml`.
 On line 49-51, change 3 configurations into the country name
-6. Go to frontend/app/assets/scripts/config/defaults.js, change `COUNTRY` into the country name
+5. Go to frontend/app/assets/scripts/config/defaults.js, change `COUNTRY` into the country name
-7. On the `docker-osm-setting`, put `clip.geojson` file with geojson on the country.
+6. On the `docker-osm-setting`, put `clip.geojson` file with geojson on the country.